 It is not known whether Lamivudine can be removed by continuous (24-hour) hemodialysis.

-The effects of renal impairment on Lamivudine pharmacokinetics in pediatric patients are not known.
+Pediatric Patients With Renal Impairment: The effect of renal impairment on Lamivudine pharmacokinetics in pediatric patients with chronic hepatitis B is not known.

 Gender: There are no significant gender differences in Lamivudine pharmacokinetics.